-New students may come to campus for the Fall 2021 semester if the are:
+New students may come to campus for the Fall 2022 semester if the are:

 A helpful FAQ has also been provided by the CDC, in addition to guidance issued by the U.S. Department of State.
 OIS is unable to provide additional guidance regarding testing outside of the U.S. or requirements for boarding other than what is mentioned here.

+NC State still offers COVID-19 testing on-campus, though it is not required.
 All students and scholars are reminded of the COVID-19 community standards that require compliance with all directions given by university officials and public health authorities.

 Yes.
-COVID-19 vaccinations are available to students and will be available when students arrive prior to the Fall 2021 semester.
+COVID-19 vaccinations are available to students and will be available when students arrive prior to the Fall 2022 semester.
 COVID-19 vaccinations are free and more information can be found here.
 The vaccines available on campus are the ones currently approved for use in the United States.
 The specific vaccine administered will depend on what NC State has received for use that week.

 For students already vaccinated or partially vaccinated with another vaccine, you will need to consult a medical professional to ask whether or not it is advisable to receive another vaccination upon arriving in the United States.
 OIS will not be able to answer that question for you.